2025–26 Supercoppa Italiana

-The 2025–26 Supercoppa Italiana is the 38th edition of the Supercoppa Italiana.
+The 2025–26 Supercoppa Italiana (branded as the EA SPORTS FC Supercup for sponsorship reasons) was the 38th edition of the Supercoppa Italiana.

+2024–25 Serie A champions Napoli defeated 2024–25 Coppa Italia winners Bologna 2–0 in the final, securing their third Supercoppa Italiana title.

 Qualification

-The tournament features the winners and runners-up of the 2024–25 Serie A and 2024–25 Coppa Italia.
+The tournament featured the winners and runners-up of the 2024–25 Serie A and 2024–25 Coppa Italia.

 Qualified teams

 The following four teams qualified for the tournament.